We are here to help...

 -

-Tibial Plateau Leveling Osteotomy (TPLO) is a surgical procedure used to stabilize the knee in dogs with cranial cruciate ligament (CCL) tears.
+Extracapsular Lateral Suture Stabilization is a surgical technique to treat cranial cruciate ligament (CCL) tears in dogs, particularly those under 50 lbs.
+It stabilizes the knee by placing a heavy, non-absorbable suture outside the joint capsule to mimic the ligament, restricting tibia thrust and allowing scar tissue to form.
 We offer this procedure in smaller dogs under 30 pounds.
 The surgery involves cutting and rotating the top of the tibia to change the angle of the knee joint, which stabilizes the joint without relying on the damaged ligament.

 -